Blank Invoice Excel Template (Table of Contents)

 - Total is nothing but the total amount payable by the customer.
 It includes Subtotal + Tax amount.

-Step 8: We can add some more formatting to this invoice template and can see it as shown below.
+Step 8: We can add some more formatting to this invoice template and see it below.

 This is the other way to create a blank invoice in Excel.
-Make sure you use uniform formatting as well as formulae throughout the creation so that it can be used as a template for further proceedings.
+Please make sure you use uniform formatting as well as formulae throughout the creation so that it can be used as a template for further proceedings.

 Things to Remember